MicrosoftDocs/customer-insights/ci-docs/journeys/manage-event-sponsorships-outbound.md

 ---
-title: Record and publicize sponsorship details
+title: Record and publicize sponsorship details in outbound marketing
-description: How to register sponsors and sponsorable articles in Dynamics 365 Customer Insights - Journeys. ms.date: 08/21/2023 ms.topic: article
+description: How to register sponsors and sponsorable articles in outbound marketing. ms.date: 08/21/2023 ms.topic: article
 author: alfergus